 We have powers to require works to be completed to repair defective drains/sewers.

 Drains and sewers on public land, streets and highways

 All public sewers are repaired and maintained by Severn Trent Water, and we cannot carry out work on them.
 They must be dealt with by Severn Trent, who can be contacted 24-hours on 0800 783 4444.

-If you are unsure as to whether the problem is relating to a drain or sewer, please contact us as we hold a list of public sewers in the district.
+If you are unsure whether the problem is relating to a drain or sewer, please contact us as we hold a list of public sewers in the district.

 If you need information about the position of public sewers, please contact Severn Trent Water (opens in new window).